nobodywasishere/vhdlref/_refs/architec.md

 description: "An architecture is the secondary unit.
 It can contain any mix of component instances, processes or other concurrent statements"
 chart-left: "Secondary Unit" # for the left side of the chart
 chart-right: # for the right side of the chart
-tags: [architecture, configuration, end, shared variables]
+tags: [architecture, configuration, end, shared variables, bound]
 ---